 These ranges of Wilderin have an extra layer.
 Instead of the traditional 70/30, indicators 80/20 or even 85/15 may also be considered overbought or oversold.
 This is at the sole discretion of investors.

 Any discrepancy between what the price action shows and what the RSI shows is interpreted as RSI Divergence.
 Bullish RSI Divergence – when price makes a new low and RSI makes a higher low.
 Bearish RSI Divergence – when the price makes a new high, and the RSI makes a low high.
 Wilder believed that the Bullish RSI divergence created a selling opportunity, while the Bearish RSI divergence created a buying opportunity.

 For over 40 years, the Relative Strength Index (RSI) has been an invaluable and time-tested tool for almost all crucial technical analysts.
 The relative strength index has managed to become one of the most popular, and functional indicators in the crypto market.
 RSI is now seen as one of the main tools used by technical analysts all over the world.

 The RSI compares the bullish and bearish price momentum and displays the results in an oscillator that can be placed below a price chart.
 Like most technical indicators, its signals are the most reliable when they fit the long-term trend.
 It is also worth noting that it is never wise to follow a single indicator blindly.
-While investing, other indicators, the current state of the economy, and financial analysis must be taken into account.
+While investing in cryptocurrency, other indicators, the current state of the economy, and financial analysis must be taken into account.